Last Updated: February 2026

 360° 5-Channel Dash Cam with Night Vision

-If you need extensive coverage for family drives and nighttime shifts, this 5-channel dash cam with IR night vision is your best choice because it records front, rear, two interior angles and a dedicated baby camera at 1080p while four IR LEDs capture clear footage in darkness.
-You’ll connect via built-in WiFi and use the Viidure app to preview, play, and download footage, plus monitor occupants in real time.
-Loop recording and a G-sensor keep continuous files and lock collision clips for 30 seconds.
-Backup camera aids parking with guide lines, and 24-hour parking mode needs a hardwire kit.
+If you need thorough coverage for family drives and nighttime shifts, this 5-channel dash cam with IR night vision is the standout choice for households with young children.
+It records front, rear, two interior angles, and a dedicated baby camera — all at 1080p — while four IR LEDs keep footage clear in complete darkness.
+You connect via built-in WiFi and use the Viidure app to preview, play, and download footage, or monitor rear-seat passengers in real time.
+Loop recording and a G-sensor keep continuous files and lock collision clips for 30 seconds automatically.
+The backup camera guides parking with visual guidelines, and 24-hour parking mode is available with a hardwire kit.
 One-year warranty included.

 - Channels:5-channel (front, 2 interior, rear, baby)